 Hidden Hapas: Multiracial Blacks and Blackness in Hawai'i.
 (In Progress)

 Beyond Paradise: New Politics of Race in Hawai‘i, co-editor with Rudy Guevarra and Camilla Fojas.
-University of Hawai‘i Press (in Progress)
+University of Hawai‘i Press (submitted)

 “Black Hawaiians and Race in Hawai‘i.”
 In Beyond Paradise: New Politics of Race in Hawai‘i.
 Rudy Guevarra, Camilla Fojas, and Nitasha Sharma, eds.
 University of Hawai‘i Press (submitted)